Leon4721/project_three_restaurant_booking/README.md

 Many small restaurants still rely on phone calls, paper diaries, or basic spreadsheets to manage reservations.
 This makes it easy to:

-* Double-book tables
+- Double-book tables because there is no automatic clash detection
-* Lose bookings completely
+- Lose bookings when notes are misread, deleted, or written in the wrong place
-* Allow customers to book at times the restaurant is closed
+- Allow customers to book at times when the restaurant is closed
-* Offer a poor user experience where customers have to call during specific hours
+- Offer a poor user experience where customers must call during specific hours and wait on hold

-### The Problem
+For diners who are used to booking everything online, this feels outdated and frustrating.
+For staff, manual systems are error-prone, time-consuming, and difficult to audit.

+**The Problem**

-* Customers expect **online self-service bookings** that work 24/7.
+- Customers expect **online self-service bookings** that work 24/7 and on mobile.
-* Owners need to **avoid double bookings** and respect table capacities.
+- Owners need to **avoid double bookings** and respect table capacities.
-* Staff need a quick way to **find, edit, or cancel reservations** when customers call.
+- Staff need a quick way to **find, edit, or cancel reservations** when customers call.
-* Manual systems are error-prone and time-consuming.
+- Manual systems are **fragile** (paper diaries, loose notes, spreadsheets) and hard to keep in sync.

-### The Solution
+**The Solution**

 Café Central provides a simple, mobile-friendly booking flow where users can:

-* Select a **date, time, party size and table type**
+- Select a **date, time, party size and table type** (window, central floor, corner booth, outside)
-* Receive a **unique booking code** on confirmation
+- Receive a **unique booking code** on confirmation
-* Use that code to **view, edit, or cancel** their booking
+- Use that code to **view, edit, or cancel** their booking
-* Be prevented from booking **in the past** or exceeding table capacity
+- Be prevented from booking **in the past**, outside opening hours, or beyond table capacity

 Meanwhile, the site owner can:

-* View all bookings in the **Django admin**
+- View all bookings in the **Django admin**, ordered by date/time
-* Filter by date/time and manage capacity
+- Filter by date, time, and table to manage capacity
-* Ensure bookings are stored in a **relational database** with referential integrity
+- Rely on bookings being stored in a **relational database** with a clear `Table → Booking` relationship

-### Educational Context
+- Enforce business rules (opening hours, capacity, unique booking codes) via server-side validation

-This project was developed as part of the **Level 5 Diploma in Web Application Development (Unit 3: Back End Development)** and demonstrates:
+This project was developed as part of the **Level 5 Diploma in Web Application Development (Unit 3: Back End Development)** and demonstrates Django models, relational databases, CRUD functionality, authentication, and professional deployment on Render.

-* Django models and relational database design
-* CRUD operations and form validation
-* Secure staff authentication and admin access
-* Professional deployment to a live environment (Render)

 [↑ Back to Top](#contents)